nolanCrrd/FdF/README.md

 The mandatory part ask us just to render in isometric, it doesn't tell how the color need to be managed, same for other stuff like scaling, movement, ...

+The 2D engine used here is the MacroLibX: [[https://github.com/seekrs/MacroLibX]]

 ## ✍️My choice

 I loved this project so I decided to add other stuff in it to make it more mine: